 This article highlighted the point that although antibiotics aren’t always necessary, they could be lifesaving for some suffering with serious health conditions like meningitis and pneumonia.
 At the same time, let’s not forget that our delicate friendly bacteria may also be destroyed by the action of the antibiotics.

 The undesirable side effects that come with some antibiotic medication can make it difficult for some individuals to complete their antibiotic course.

 The article stated that “1 in 5 people do not complete their antibiotic course due to side effects”.
 While this might not seem like a big deal, it could be quite detrimental, especially with the rising issue of antibiotic resistant bacteria.

 Not completing an antibiotic course could lead to antibiotic resistance as this increases the risk of bacteria becoming immune to the antibiotics.
 The article goes on to mention;

-“Research has shown that taking probiotics whilst on antibiotics can help reduce these unpleasant side-effects, and mean finishing a course (of antibiotics) is more achievable”.
+“Research has shown that taking live cultures whilst on antibiotics can help reduce these unpleasant side-effects, and mean finishing a course (of antibiotics) is more achievable”.

-I know a lot of people believe the myth that probiotics can’t be taken during a course of antibiotics but this isn’t the case.
+I know a lot of people believe the myth that live cultures can’t be taken during a course of antibiotics but this isn’t the case.
 See our antibiotics myth busted page for more information on this.
 The article mentions;

 “Certain strains of bacteria – L. rhamnosus -11 and L. acidophilus Rosell -52 are able to survive antibiotics and reach the gut alive”.

-So, if you’re dreading that antibiotic course you’ve just been prescribed and you’re seriously worried about your overall gut health, then perhaps it’s worth trying probiotics this time, as the article recommends.
+So, if you’re dreading that antibiotic course you’ve just been prescribed and you’re seriously worried about your overall gut health, then consider if it’s worth trying live cultures this time, as the article recommends.

 Have a look at the following links for further reading about probiotics, IBS and antibiotics;